 This is clearly a win-win scenario for the Patriots.

-New England set a price it is willing to pay for Sanders, who is more proven than any receiver whom the Patriots could land in the third round of this draft.
+New England set a price it is willing to pay for Sanders, who is more proven than any receiver in this draft that the Patriots could land in the third round.
 At the same time it pressures the Steelers, an AFC rival, into paying more than they wanted to keep Sanders on their roster.
 If Pittsburgh doesn't match, the Patriots add quality depth to their thin receiver position.

 The Steelers might have no choice but to match the Patriots' offer.
 Losing Sanders would be a second blow to Pittsburgh's passing game.
 The Steelers already lost their best deep threat -- Mike Wallace -- in free agency to the Miami Dolphins.
 Losing Sanders would mean the Steelers have lost two of their top three receivers for quarterback Ben Roethlisberger.
 Pittsburgh still has receivers Antonio Brown, Jerricho Cotchery and Plaxico Burress on its roster.